-A comparison of rocky intertidal ledges that received different amounts of visitors in Dorset, England, found that Corallina officinalis and encrusting corallines were present on both heavily visited and less visited ledges suggesting that these species has some resistance to trampling (Pinn & Rodgers, 2005).
+In general, studies show that Corallina and other turf forming algae appear to be relatively resistant to single events and low levels of trampling.
+Brosnan & Crumrine (1994), for example, found that in experimentally trampled plots the cover of foliose and canopy forming species declined while turf forming algae were relatively resistant.
+Similarly, a comparison of rocky intertidal ledges that received different amounts of visitors in Dorset, England, found that Corallina officinalis and encrusting corallines were present on both heavily visited and less visited ledges suggesting that these species has some resistance to trampling (Pinn & Rodgers, 2005).
 Povey & Keough (1991) in Mornington Peninsula, Australia investigated the effects of sustained trampling on intertidal coralline algal mats where upright branching Corallina spp. formed a turf with other red algae with sand and encrusting coralline algae between turfs.
 The experimental strips were 2 m long and 0.5 m wide.
 The percentage cover of upright Corallina spp. was significantly affected by 25 passages of a strip per day after 12 and 33 days.
 The algae appeared flattened and were shorter (1-2 cm high) compared with the low intensity and control plots (3-4 cm high).
-However low intensity trampling within a strip (2 passages/day) did not significantly affect the coralline turf.
-Brown & Taylor (1999) found that higher intensities of trampling damaged turfs.
+However low intensity trampling within a strip (2 passages/ day) did not significantly affect the Coralline turf.
+Fletcher and Frid (1996a; 1996b) noted a decrease in the understorey algal community of encrusting coralline algae and red algae, which was probably an indirect effect due to increased desiccation after removal of the normally protective fucoid canopy (Hawkins & Harkin, 1985) by trampling.

+Brown & Taylor (1999) also found that higher intensities of trampling damaged turfs.
 Moderate (50 steps per 0.09 sq. metres) or more trampling on intertidal articulated coralline algal turf in New Zealand reduced turf height by up to 50%, and weight of sand trapped within turf to about one third of controls.
 This resulted in declines in densities of the meiofaunal community within two days of trampling.
 Although the community returned to normal levels within 3 months of trampling events, it was suggested that the turf would take longer to recover its previous cover (Brown & Taylor 1999).
 Similarly, Schiel & Taylor (1999) noted that trampling had a direct detrimental effect on coralline turf species on the New Zealand rocky shore.
 At one site coralline bases were seen to peel from the rocks (Schiel & Taylor 1999), however, this was probably due to increased desiccation caused by loss of the algal canopy.

-Fletcher and Frid (1996b; 1996a) noted a decrease in the understorey algal community of encrusting coralline algae and red algae, which was probably an indirect effect due to increased desiccation after removal of the normally protective fucoid canopy (Hawkins & Harkin, 1985) by trampling.
-Schiel & Taylor (1999) reported the death of encrusting corallines one month after trampling due to removal of their protective canopy of fucoids by trampling (10-200 tramples where one trample equals one transect walked by one person).
+Schiel & Taylor (1999) reported the death of encrusting corallines one month after trampling due to the removal of their protective canopy of fucoids by trampling (10 -200 tramples where one trample equals one transect walked by one person).
 A higher proportion of corallines died back in spring treatments presumably due to the higher levels of desiccation stress expected at this time of year.
 However, encrusting corallines increased within the following year and cover returned to control levels within 21 months (Schiel & Taylor, 1999).
-Mechanical abrasion from scuba divers was also reported to impact encrusting corallines, with cover of Lithophyllum stictaeforme greater in areas where diving was forbidden than visited areas (abundance, 6.36 vs 1.4; it is presumed this refers to proportion of cover, although this is not clear from the text, Guarnieri et al., 2012).
+Mechanical abrasion from scuba divers was also reported to impact encrusting corallines, with cover of Lithophyllum stictaeforme greater in areas where diving was forbidden than visited areas (abundance, 6.36 vs 1.4; it is presumed this refers to proportion of cover, although this is not clear from the text (Guarinieri et al., 2012).